There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

-With so much to see and do it’s best to plan ahead.
-Unfortunately, most can’t do everything, however, by reading my guide to the best things to do in Arthur’s Pass, you’ll be able to choose the activities you want to do.
+With so much to see and do, it’s best to plan ahead.
+While you might not be able to do everything, I hope that by reading my guide, you’ll be able to choose the activities you want to do, and create the ultimate Arthur’s Pass itinerary!

 Below I’ve listed the 12 best along with photos, info, and more.
-That way, you can focus on the road with all your stops planned out ahead of time!
+That way, you can focus on the road with all your stops planned out ahead of time.

 About Arthur’s Pass, New Zealand